sini/nixkraken/docs/src/notes/caveats.md

 ## Reverted paid features

-There has been reports of paid features configuration being reverted by the app on the first launch due to the user being signed out of their account.
+There have been reports of paid features configuration being reverted by the app on the first launch due to the user being signed out of their account.

 Although users can login to their GitKraken account from within the application, **we recommend [using the dedicated process](../guides/auth.md) to sign in with GitKraken** using the [`gk-login` package](../dev/packages/login.md).